mwaqar29/react-text-animate/README.md

 **_Requirements:_**

-A React application.
+A React/Next.js application.

 > [!NOTE]
 > This package is built using `React v18.3`.
 So try to have something similar in your project so that the library works without any issues.

 ### ⚙️ Installation

-Install the `react-text-animate` library in your react application using one of the the below commands (as per the package manager installed in your system).
+Install the `react-text-animate` library in your React/Next.js application using one of the the below commands (as per the package manager installed in your system).

 - npm
   ```sh